Joko Widodo university diploma controversy: Individual reactions

 Former President Megawati Sukarnoputri said that the controversy can be easily resolved if the diploma is publicly revealed and then said that its not hard to do so.
 Her statements however was criticized by Jokowi's legal team saying that Megawati's solution is not as simple as it looks and the issue is too politicized and aiming to destroy Jokowi's image.
 Jokowi's supporter organization Projo also criticized Megawati, with the leader Budi Arie Setiadi saying that Megawati and PDI-P should help ending the controversy, knowing that they had named Jokowi their candidates in the past instead of fanning the flames.
 However, PDI-P politician Guntur Romli reacted that Projo shouldn't overreact because Megawati didn't mention Jokowi and they should not feel offended.
+Meanwhile, former presidential candidate Ganjar Pranowo states his disinterest to comment on Jokowi's diploma and states that there are more important matters than that to discuss.

+Former Vice President Jusuf Kalla was accused for being the person who funded Roy Suryo's lawsuit to which he denies it.
+Kalla clarifies that he positioned himself as someone who wants to end the conflict and he was saddened to see that the people had bickered amongst themselves for 2 years to determine if Jokowi's university diploma was real or not.
+He advised Jokowi to reveal his diploma to the public while confirming its authenticity.
+Kalla also vented his anger towards Jokowi's supporters, stating that Jokowi is able to become president because of him.
+Jokowi reacted stating that he has the right to not show the diploma while demanding all accusers to proof their claims.
+Prior to that, on June 3, 2025, while attending a graduation ceremony of Hasanuddin University students, Kalla joked on never opening his own diploma since his graduation in 1967 and reminded all graduates to keep their diplomas safe and neat to avoid legimity problems in the future.

+Former Chief Justice of the Constitutional Court of Indonesia Jimly Asshiddiqie states that Jokowi's university diploma controversy is just an administrative problem that should've been just resolved in the administrative court (PTUN) instead of a criminal court and the police has no right to state the document's authenticity.
+Jimly also advised that all sides must take the correct legal steps to resolve the issue to avoid a bad precedent.